ArronJablonowski/ArronJablonowski/README.md

     - Shell script to parse PCAPs for threat hunting.
   - [install_zsh](https://github.com/ArronJablonowski/install_zsh) -- Install Zsh
     - Basic shell script to install Zsh and a custom conifig for Ubuntu.
-    - Adds a Timestamp to the zsh terminal, in ISO 8601 / RFC 3339 format (yyyy-mm-dd hh:mm:ss-timezone)
+    - Adds a Timestamp to the zsh terminal in ISO 8601 / RFC 3339 format (yyyy-mm-dd hh:mm:ss-timezone)

 - <b>PowerShell</b>